 A rental inspection checklist helps both landlords and tenants stay organised and avoid confusion during inspections.
 Whether the inspection involves a house inspection rental, apartment inspection report, or home inspection for rental property, the checklist should focus on safety, condition, cleanliness, maintenance, and lease compliance.

-| Safety Issues | Electrical hazards, trip hazards, locks |
+| Safety issues | Electrical risks, trip hazards, loose rails | Report hazards in writing |

 For tenants, preparing ahead of the inspection can help reduce stress and prevent avoidable issues from appearing in the report.